top of page

 Q. I hear that there are lots of artists and musicians in Ajijic.
 Is that true?

 A. The arts are alive and flourishing in the Lake Chapala area.
-There is live music everywhere.
+There is live music everywhere including many of the restaurants.
 There are also 3 theaters that put on plays and musicals.
-If you are a singer, there is a community choir called Los Cantantes or you can sing karaoke twice a week at Mama's bar in San Antonio.
+If you are a singer, you can sing karaoke twice a week at Mama's bar in San Antonio or El Patio in Chapala.
+The newly renovated Cultural Center in La Floresta has lots of events featuring music and cultural events

 There are painters, photographers, writers, quilters, jewelers, sculptors and other media artists.
 Those people who say there is nothing to do, haven't left their houses to see what there is out there.